iclr-blogposts/2024/_posts/2024-05-07-fairness-ai-two-phil-or-just-one.md

 {% include figure.html path="assets/img/2024-05-07-fairness-ai-two-phil-or-just-one/Selection_on_label.png" class="img-fluid" %}
 </div>
 <div class="caption">
-    Figure 7: A directed acyclic graph showing the relation between the prediction and the data, in the situation of selection on label.
+    Figure 9: A directed acyclic graph showing the relation between the prediction and the data, in the situation of selection on label.
 </div>

 Selection on label is a type of bias that arises by that not only someone's label affects their adoption in the dataset but also their personal attribute.
 A subtype of this type of bias is self-selection bias.
 This means that certain groups of the population are more represented in certain dataset due to that certain groups are more likely to interact with the data collection system.
-An example of this is in voluntary studies where certain groups are more likely to participate than others leading to a skewed data set in favor of the participating group.
-A study around self-selection bias in nutrition trials also found that a person's ground truth influences their participation in the trial (healthy eaters were more likely to apply for the trail)<d-cite key="Young_Gauci_Scholey_White_Pipingas_2020"></d-cite>.
+An example of this is in voluntary studies where certain groups are more likely to participate than others leading to a skewed dataset in favor of the participating group.
+A study around self-selection bias in nutrition trials also found that a person's ground truth influences their participation in the trial (healthy eaters were more likely to apply for this trial)<d-cite key="Young_Gauci_Scholey_White_Pipingas_2020"></d-cite>.

 The directed acyclic graph in Figure 7 shows how to decouple the label itself with the personal attribute by introducing the variable of the selection bias in S, which is an observed variable.  $$ A $$ and $$ X^{\bot}_A $$ are only connected through a path that includes $$ Y $$ which means that given $$ Y $$, $$ A $$ and $$ X^{\bot}_A $$ are independent, which is the condition of equalized odds.